lferneau/05-Space-shooter/README.md

 # 05-Space-shooter
-A Space Shooter project for my Game Technology class
+A Space Shooter project for my Game Technology class.
+On top of the base requirements for the assignment, I've added sounds for bullets and defeating enemies alongside a victory indicator.
+I also added a music track too.
+I made it so that the player can no longer shoot after the game is finished.
+I messed around with a victory theme, but had some trouble with it that I've commented about in my code.